Running away from problems, people and life: why we do it.

 We know this stress can cause significant health problems like cardiovascular disease and several different types of mental health issues.

-In his article “Avoidance of Anxiety as Self-Sabotage,” Edward A. Selby Ph.D. describes this:
+Also, in his article “Avoidance of Anxiety as Self-Sabotage,” Edward A. Selby Ph.D. describes this:

 “One of the most common experiences in life is feeling uneasy about a situation, and the most common reaction to anxiety is to avoid the situation.
 This avoidance is self-sabotage.”